 It is the responsibility of each student to adhere to the university's standards for academic integrity.
 Violations of academic integrity include any act that violates the rights of another student in academic work that involves misrepresentation of your own work, or that disrupts the instruction of the course.
 Other violations include (but are not limited to): cheating on assignments or examinations; plagiarizing, which means copying any part of another's work and/or using ideas of another and presenting them as one's own without giving proper credit to the source; selling, purchasing, or exchanging of term papers; falsifying of information; and using your own work from one class to fulfill the assignment for another class without significant modification.
-Proof of academic misconduct can result in the automatic failure and removal from this course.
-Regarding clickers, giving your clicker to another student to use during classtime or using another student's clicker during classtime is a violation of academic integrity.
-It will result in both students (the one absent from class and the one present in class) receiving an F for the course.
-For questions regarding Academic Dishonesty, the No-Grade Policy, Sexual Harassment, or the Student Code of Conduct, students are encouraged to refer to their major department's handbook, the Undergraduate Course Catalog, the Rams Eye View, or the University Web Site.
+Proof of academic Dishonesty, the No-Grade Policy, Sexual Harassment, or the Student Code of Conduct, students are encouraged to refer to their major department's handbook, the Undergraduate Course Catalog, the Rams Eye View, or the University Web Site.
 Please understand that improper conduct in any of these areas will not be tolerated and may result in immediate ejection from the class.

-5.2 Telephone Policy
+5.2 Screens Policy

 It is critical that students remains engaged during class time and focused on the challenging concepts being discussed.
-Thus, cellphone use is strictly forbidden in class.
+Thus, devices (phones, tablets, laptops, etc.) use is strictly forbidden in class.
 Please do not leave cellphone on your laps or other locations where they might distract you.
 All cellphone must be packed away.
 For each infraction, the student's overall course grade may be reduced by a third of a letter grade.
 If an emergency situation arises and you need to check your cellphone, please excuse yourself from the class and check your cellphone in the hallway.